Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Reply to letter
     - The company **duly/hereby acknowledged** the receipt of the letter.

+## Adequate

+- Sufficient (≠ deficient)

+## Affection

+- Strong fondness
+    - She **gazed with deep affection at** the baby.
+    - She **had a deep affection for** her parents.
+    - Family affections
+    - The reciprocal affection of the moving body.

+## Argue

+- Verbally fight
+    - Don’t **argue with** me!
+I’m tired.
+- To convince, discuss
+    - He **argued her out of** suicide.
+    - He **argued against** vegetarianism.

+## Attribute

+- Feature
+    - But this is not **attributable to** age.
+    - To **attribute something to something**

+## Barter

+- To exchange for goods and services rather than money
+    - They barter food for services.
+    - The barter service.

+## Commodity

+- Merchandise
+    - Labor is bought and sold like any other commodity.

+## Cultivation

+- Development of land for growing
+    - The cultivation of rice requires plenty of water.
+- Sophisticated
+    - A man of charm and cultivation

+## Domesticate

+- Tame, Habituate
+    - Do you know when the horses and cows were domesticated?

+## Discount

+- Reduction in cost
+    - Members **get a %15 discount**.
+    - This card **gives you a discount on** rail travel
+- To regard something as unlikely to be true and important
+    - Experts discount the accuracy of the polls.

 ## Dissolve

 - Melt from solid to liquid